williamwolf11/ESP32_IRUniversalRemote/README.md

 # Result:

-First, let's take a look at some pictures of the remote itself! \
+Below are some pictures of the remote and BluefruitConnect app with accompanying instructions for how to use it:

-This first shows a general view of the remote:\
+This first picture shows a general view of the remote:\
 ![Test Image 1](/ESP32_IRUniversalRemote/sammy1.jpeg)

 Next up, we've got a picture of the IR LED, which is used to send out user-programmed IR signals when the user presses the appropriate button on the BluefruitConnect app:\
 ![Test Image 2](/ESP32_IRUniversalRemote/sammy2.jpeg)

-And finally, this is the IR receiver that receives the IR signals from the user's devices in remap mode to make the remote user-programmable:\
+This is the IR receiver that receives the IR signals from the user's devices in Remap Mode to make the remote user-programmable:\
 ![Test Image 3](/ESP32_IRUniversalRemote/sammy3.jpeg)

+This is the UART terminal on the BluefruitConnect app, into which the user can type "remap" and "cancel" to enter and exit Remap Mode, respectively:\
 ![Test Image 4](/ESP32_IRUniversalRemote/uart.jpeg)

+And finally, this is the user interface of the controller buttons on the BluefruitConnect app.
+In Remap Mode, the user will press a singular button followed by sending an IR signal to the remote to remap that specific button.
+In send mode, the user will simply press any button and the assigned IR signal will be immediately sent out of the IR LED on the remote!\
 ![Test Image 5](/ESP32_IRUniversalRemote/controller.jpeg)